ElusiveSkies/readme_generator/README.md

 ## Installation

-   From the integrated terminal the user will type:
+   From the integrated terminal the user will type:/
-    nmp i
+    nmp i '/'
    Followed by pressing enter.

 ## Usage